Peter Kürten: Childhood

 Peter Kürten was born into a poverty-stricken, abusive family in Mülheim am Rhein on 26 May 1883, the oldest of thirteen children (two of whom died at an early age).
 Kürten's parents were both alcoholics who lived in a one-bedroom apartment, and Kürten's father frequently beat his wife and children, particularly when he was drunk.
 When intoxicated, Kürten's father often forced his wife and children to assemble before him before ordering his wife to strip naked and have sex with him as his children watched.
 He was jailed for eighteen months in 1897 for repeatedly raping his eldest daughter, who was aged 13.
 Shortly thereafter, Kürten's mother obtained a separation order, and later remarried and relocated to Düsseldorf.

 In 1888, Kürten attempted to drown one of his playmates.
-Four years later, he befriended a local dog-catcher who lived in the same building as his family, and began accompanying him on his rounds.
+Four years later, he befriended a local dog-catcher who lived in the same building as his family and began accompanying him on his rounds.
 This individual often tortured and killed the animals he caught, and Kürten soon became an active and willing participant in torturing the animals.

 Being the eldest surviving son, Kürten was the target of much of his father's physical abuse and frequently refused to return home from school as a result.
 Although he was a good student, he later recollected his academic performance suffered due to the extensive physical violence he endured.
 From an early age, Kürten often ran away from home for periods of time ranging from days to weeks.
 Much of the time Kürten spent on the streets was in the company of petty criminals and social misfits.
 Via these acquaintances, Kürten was introduced to various forms of petty crime, which he initially committed as a means of feeding and clothing himself when living on the streets.

-Kürten later claimed to have committed his first murders at the age of nine, when he pushed a school friend who he knew was unable to swim off a log raft.
+Kürten later claimed to have committed his first murders at the age of nine, when he pushed a school friend whom he knew was unable to swim off a log raft.
 When a second boy attempted to save the drowning youngster, Kürten held his head under the water, so that both boys drowned.
 Both deaths were ruled by authorities as being accidental.